GoogleCloudPlatform/security-response-automation/README.md

   - organizations/1234567890/folders/5656565656/*
 ```

-In the [automations](/automations.md) documentation we see that this automation is configured in [config.yaml](config.yaml) under the action name `revoke_iam`.
-In this example we'll configure Security Response Automation to apply this automation to Event Threat Detection's Anomalous IAM Grant findigns.
+In the [automations](/automations.md) documentation we see that this automation is configured in [./cloudfunctions/router/config.yaml](/cloudfunctions/router/config.yaml) under the action name `revoke_iam`.
+In this example we'll configure Security Response Automation to apply this automation to Event Threat Detection's Anomalous IAM Grant findings.

 It's important to note this automation requires the `allow_domains` to contain at least one valid domain.
-This is used to ensure SRA only removes domains not explictly allowed.
+This is used to ensure SRA only removes domains not explicitly allowed.
 It's also best practice to run SRA with `dry_run` enabled.
 This way you can let SRA generate StackDriver logs to see what actions it would have taken.
 Once you confirm this is as expected you can set `dry_run` to false and redeploy.

 ```yaml
 apiVersion: security-response-automation.cloud.google.com/v1alpha1